Written by Michael VanDerLaan

 Even if some of the best players don’t often use them, they all have the ability to hit every shot when needed.
 Also, practicing being able to hit different ball flights is a GREAT way to develop educated “feels” through impact for each shape, and also to calibrate/neutralize your preferred shot shape and “find your way home” to your preferred shape when things start going awry or get a little bit out of whack without switching into an overly technical mode.

-So now that we’ve got a rundown on what is actually happening when golfers shape shots, keep an eye on your favorite pro next time they’re on TV and see if you can’t add a shot or two of theirs to your bag the next time you hit the range!
+So now that we’ve got a rundown on what is actually happening when golfers shape shots, keep an eye on your favorite pro next time they’re on TV and see if you can’t add a shot or two of theirs to your bag the next time you hit the driving range!

 Frequently Asked Questions